 - Complimentary parking passes are limited and will be distributed on a game-by-game basis.
 Season-credentialed media must RSVP no less than 48 hours before kickoff to receive a parking pass.

-- Parking spots closer to the stadium for TV live trucks are very limited and are available in a first come, first serve basis, so please contact a member of the Communications team in advance for accommodations.
+- TV Trucks: Parking spots closer to the stadium are very limited and are available on a first come, first serve basis.
+Please contact Jackie Maynard (email@example.com) in advance for accommodations.

 - Bibs must be returned to the Media Room before leaving the stadium.

-Field assignment for photographers and videographers will be listed in the media room.
+- Field assignment for photographers and videographers will be listed in the media room.
 Press box seating assignment for reporters will be listed in the press box.

 - Media will access the field through the competition tunnel in the southwest corner of the stadium.

 - Media members will not be allowed to access the tunnel while team personnel is entering or exiting the field.
-A member of the Communications staff will briefly hold members during these times.
+A member of the Communications staff will briefly hold media members during these times.

 - Bibs must be worn at all times while on the field.
 No exceptions.

-- During warm-ups, media members are free to move and stand along both the North and South endlines, as well as to the 18-yard line on the west sideline.
+- During warm-ups, media members are free to move and stand along both the north and south endlines, as well as to the 18-yard line on the west sideline.
 Media members can switch between endlines during warm-ups but are forbidden from stopping anywhere on the west sideline between the 18-yard markers.